-The Resource Collection “Marine Biobank” at the Center for Collective Use was organized in 2017 on the basis of the National Scientific Center of Marine Biology (NSCMB), Far Eastern Branch, Russian Academy of Sciences (FEB RAS).
+The Resource Collection “Marine Biobank”, Core Shared Research Facility, was organized in 2017 on the basis of the National Scientific Center of Marine Biology (NSCMB), Far Eastern Branch, Russian Academy of Sciences (FEB RAS).

 The goal of the RC “Marine Biobank” is to provide scientific research with available collections and equipment in accordance with international protocols for collecting, cataloging, maintaining, and storing biological specimens of marine organisms.

 The major fields of the current research activities are as follows: